aws-neuron/aws-neuron-sdk/release-notes/dlami-release-notes.md

 * When doing pip install in aws_neuron_tensorflow_p36 environment, you will see the following warning.
 This can be ignored: "neuron-cc <version> has requirement numpy<=1.17.2,>=1.13.3, but you'll have numpy 1.17.4 which is incompatible.""

-* Customers experiencing 404 errors from https://yum.repos.neuron.amazonaws.com during yum updates will need to remake their yum HTTP caches.
-It's also encouraged to configure the Neuron repository for immediate metadata expiration to avoid the 404 errors in the future.
-Details on configuring the Neuron yum repository are found here: https://github.com/aws/aws-neuron-sdk/blob/master/docs/guide-repo-config.md
+* Customers experiencing 404 errors from https://yum.repos.neuron.amazonaws.com during yum updates will need to remake their yum HTTP caches as shown in the code below this bullet.
+It's also encouraged to configure the Neuron repository for immediate metadata expiration to avoid the 404 errors in the future as shown here: [Repo Config Guide](../docs/guide-repo-config.md)

 ```bash
 # refresh yum HTTP cache:
 sudo yum makecache